Dr. Armin Tehrany helps weightlifters recognize and prevent shoulder impingement

 “Some people are naturally more loose-jointed than others, which can put them at greater risk of impingement and instability,” noted Dr. Tehrany.

 “If you have more movement in the shoulder, the joints will have a greater tendency to shift in and out during exercise, which increases the chances of developing an impingement.”

 When asked how a person can recognize shoulder impingement, Dr. Tehrany explained that it usually manifests as “a sharp, stabbing pain near the surface of your skin, rather than from deep within the joint.”

 The first symptom of shoulder impingement is a dull pain near the shoulder blade.
-If that pain is left untreated, it can progress, and more severe symptoms can be experienced, such as difficulty raising the arm forward or to the side, or pain in the affected side during the night.
+If that pain is left untreated, it has the potential to progress, and more severe symptoms can be experienced, such as difficulty raising the arm forward or to the side, or pain in the affected side during the night.

-In addition to the symptoms of an impinged shoulder, the article covers the treatment options as well.
+In addition to the symptoms of an impinged shoulder, the article also covers the treatment options.
 If this shoulder condition is caught at its early stages, a combination of anti-inflammatory medications with rest and physical therapy can smooth out the pain and enable the shoulder to gain back its strength.

 Unlike mild impingement injuries, the severe ones may require a cortisone injection to release the inflammation.